adhering/midl-website/pages/winter-workshop.md

 # MIDL Winter Workshop 2021

 The MIDL Foundation is proud to present the launch of its first independant online event series: The MIDL Winter Workshop!
+Two parallel workshops, specifically designed for young researchers, and an evening event for the whole community.

 One thing the pandemic taught us is that even though a virtual event cannot substitute a live conference experience, it can be an easy and comfortable way to bring the community together on a more regular basis.
 So here it is: The winter event to come together in early December to discuss our ideas before submitting them to MIDL 2022.

 The Winter Workshop 2021 will take place at 01.12.2021 as a virtual event using Gather.Town.
 It will be divided into two workshop tracks that run in parallel followed by the „Glühwein-Lecture“ and get together.
 While the latter part is open to the whole community, the workshops are specifically designed to support young researchers in taking their first steps towards authoring a publication or serving as a reviewer.
-Thanks to our sponsor Fraunhofer IMTE, the event will be free of charge. however, a mandatory registration is necessary.
+Thanks to our sponsor [Fraunhofer IMTE](https://www.imte.fraunhofer.de/en.html), the event will be free of charge.
+However, a mandatory registration is necessary.

 Please note that a registration for one of the workshops (see link below) includes participation in the Glühwein-Lecture, so no additional registration is necessary.
 If you just want to attend the Glühwein-Lecture and the get together, please register independently [here EXCHANGE LINK]("https://en.wikipedia.org/wiki/Albert_Einstein").